promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module4/README.md

 #### 1. Create some new file on the on-premises bucket

-1. In the on-premises region, from the CLI for the Application server, run the following command to create some new object in the Scality bucket:
+1. In the on-premises region, from the CLI for the **S3Server**, run the following command to create some new object in the Scality bucket:

-        $ for i in {00201..00210}; do
+        $ aws configure set aws_access_key_id AccessKey --profile scality
-            aws s3 cp /media/data/images/$i.jpg s3://data/images/ --endpoint-url http://<S3ServerPrivateIP>:8000/ --profile scality >> /tmp/sync
+        $ aws configure set aws_secret_access_key SecretKey --profile scality
-          done
+        $ for i in {00201..00210}; do aws s3 cp /media/data/images/$i.jpg s3://data/images/ --endpoint-url http://<S3ServerPrivateIP>:8000/ --profile scality >> /tmp/sync; done

 #### 2. Copy the new file to the S3 bucket